-The Chinese call the life force of all matter, chi energy.
-In feng shui, the goal is to create and maintain this natural energy balance of harmony in homes, offices, businesses, and other manmade venues.
+The Chinese call chi energy the life force (Prana) of all matter.
+Chi (qi) energy is vital to all feng shui applications.
+The feng shui goal is to create and maintain this natural prana or chi energy flow.
+By keeping chi energy balanced, harmony maintained in homes, offices, businesses, and other manmade venues.

 Chi energy is composed of equal opposite energies: yin (female)and yang (male).
 The yin yang philosophy explains the complexities and patterns of life through this yin yang framework.
 The negative (yin) and positive (yang) energies work in unison to move creation forward.
 If one is missing, there can be no life.

 The feminine side (yin) of chi energy.
 It is the passive form of chi energy that is nurturing, giving and restive.
 Yin provides the necessary balance to active yang energy.
 Without the balance that yin energy provides, yang energy would create only chaos and destruction.
 In feng shui, yin energy is necessary for a restive feng shui bedroom design.
 For this reason, water and plants (yang energies) should never be used in bedrooms since both are yang energy.

 The masculine side (yang) of chi energy drives creation.
 Unlike the passivity of yin energy, yang energy is aggressive.
 In feng shui, yang energy can be generated from activities.
 For example, yang energy is generated in kitchens from the fire element used to cook food.
 Living rooms are where the family is most active, and this activity generates yang energy.